fadhilahmadd/portofolio-ai-backend/README.md

+⚠️ Under Development, please be patient, i hava problem on WebRTC STURN and TURN :)

 # **Portofolio AI Chatbot Backend**

 This repository contains the backend for a personal portofolio AI chatbot.
 Built with FastAPI and powered by Google's Gemini and Speech-to-Text APIs through the LangChain framework, this chatbot uses a Retrieval-Augmented Generation (RAG) pipeline to answer questions based on a custom knowledge base.